KahneBench

 Interpretation

 Values near 1.0 indicate human-like bias patterns.
-'Over' means more biased than humans, 'under' means less biased, 'aligned' means similar.
+'Super-human' means less biased than humans, 'human' means similar, 'worse than human' means more biased.

 Example value:83.0%